lambda-sh/lamscript/README.md

 * const (`const x = 10;`)
 * async (`async func MakeHttpRequest() {...}`)
-* Compiling the language as a library for use in other software, providing the
+* Compiling the language as a library for use in other software, providing the ability for easily binding your c++ code to the lamscript runtime.
-* ability for easily binding your c++ code to the lamscript runtime.
+* Testing and an automated testing suite for other developers to use for working on or with lamscript.

 And many more features that I've forgot to list or haven't thought of yet!